 Addressing Trauma in Addiction Treatment

-Because trauma is an underlying cause of addiction, we must also address these psychological issues in addiction treatment.
+Because trauma is an underlying cause of addiction, we must also address these psychological issues in drug and alcohol rehab.
 Although unaddressed trauma severely increases the risk of a person developing substance abuse, research shows effective treatment approaches and support can help them overcome it.

 Trauma-informed substance abuse treatment is outlined by the Substance Abuse and Mental Health Services Administration with six key principles:

+- Safety.
 Safety is a top priority in trauma-informed substance abuse treatment.
-It is vital that counselors, medical professionals and all staff involved create an environment that is physically and emotionally safe for all clients.
+It is vital that counselors, medical professionals, and all staff involved create an environment that is physically and emotionally safe for all clients.

 Psychological trauma has a broad definition and an extensive reach into the lives of those it touches, but trauma-informed treatment can effectively treat a person’s addiction by breaking down barriers associated with shame, fear, and vulnerability.